 Update text

-City of Longmont CO 119 and Hover Street (NEED LINK)
+City of Longmont CO 119 and Hover Street

 I think I provided you a fairly high quality image file for this map.
 Is there anything we can do to make it less grainy?

 Remove the link on the text “CO 119 leadership structure” – I think that’s a link to nowhere.